build-on-aws/content/posts/Graphs-BuildOn/04-graph-convolutional-networks/index.md

-# Graph Neural Networks, an introduction, part 4: Graph Convolutional Networks
+---
+title:
+description:
+tags:
+  - graphml
+  - grph neurl networks
+  - gnn
+  - dgl
+  - graph
+  - graph theory
+  - MPNN
+  - message passing neural networks
+authorGithubAlias: cyrusmvahid
+authorName: Cyrus Vahid
+date: 2022-07-08
+---

-In the [previous post](03-mpnn.md), we came across concept of MPNN.
+In the [previous post](04-graph-convolutional-networks), we came across concept of MPNN.
 There is only one theoretical step is left before we can get our hands dirty, and that concept is GCN.

-# GCN Goal
+## GCN Goal
 - Learn a function of signals/features on a graph $\mathcal{G}=(\mathcal{V}, \mathcal{E})$ and classify vertices according to some node label.
 The function  takes as input:
  - A feature description $x_i$ for every node $i$; summarized in a $N\times D$ feature matrix $X$ ($N$: number of nodes, $D$: number of input features)
  - A representative description of the graph structure in matrix form; typically in the form of an adjacency matrix A (or some function thereof)